Byk3y/sabisay/MARKET_DETAILS_MEGA_PLAN.md

 ---

-This mega plan transforms the current prototype into a production-ready, contract-integrated market details page that serves as the foundation for the entire SabiSay platform.
+This mega plan transforms the current prototype into a production-ready, contract-integrated market details page that serves as the foundation for the entire PakoMarket platform.
 The systematic approach ensures security, scalability, and exceptional user experience while building toward full Web3 integration.

 **Remember**: Use this plan as a guide, not a rigid checklist.
 Adapt and iterate based on your team's progress and changing requirements.
 The key is to maintain momentum while ensuring quality at each step.